ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ### Watch/Unwatch

 This replaces beatmap subscription.
 You can track the beatmaps' status and open issues.
-This page is access via the website's Home page by clicking on `modding watchlist` located near the top of the page.
+This page is access via the website's Home page by clicking on [`modding watchlist` link](https://osu.ppy.sh/beatmapsets/watches) located near the top of the page.

 ### Hype Train